Let's Go Camping!

 - determine the role everyone plays in being stewards for the common good.

 - The Rocky Mountain Wilderness Park - “Rules and Regulations for Campers and Hikers.”
-(Attachment One)
+(Handout One)

 - Large Pieces of Paper and a Marker